 All About Penny Clark, LifeWay Devonport

-Penny Clark has recently been appointed to the ministry team at LifeWay Baptist in Devonport.
+Penny Clark was recently appointed to the ministry team at LifeWay Baptist in Devonport as Emerging Generations Pastor.

 Who is she and where does she come from?
 Read on!